 You can express your interest in self-build or custom build in the Broads Authority Executive Area by completing our Custom Build Register.

-So far, there have been two base periods:
+So far, there have been four base periods:

 The purpose of a development boundary is to consolidate development around existing built-up communities where there is a clearly defined settlement where further development, if properly designed and constructed, would not be incongruous or intrusive because of the size of the settlement.
 Development boundaries have twin objectives of focusing the majority of development towards existing settlements whilst simultaneously protecting the surrounding countryside.